project-talan/tln-clouds/README.md

   ```
   tln nginx-ingress-status@k8s
   ```
-  Use IP address/DNS name from command below to check access to the cluster using browser/curl
+  Use IP address name from command outpu below to check access to the cluster using browser/curl
   ```
   tln nginx-ingress-uninstall@k8s
   ```